xapian/xapian/xapian-applications/omega/docs/cgiparams.rst

 	1.3.3 they were always assumed to have changed in the situation, which meant you couldn't ever go past page 1 if you failed to set xFILTERS in your template.
-Now failing to set it means that the first page won't be forced some cases where it probably should be.
+Now failing to set it means that the first page won't be forced in some cases where it probably should be.

 THRESHOLD
 	apply a percentage cut-off at the value given by this parameter